symfony/symfony-docs/setup/web_server_configuration.rst

     another location (e.g. ``public_html/``) make sure you :ref:`override the location of the public/ directory <override-web-dir>`.

-Apache with PHP-FPM
+Configuring PHP-FPM
 -------------------

-To make use of PHP-FPM with Apache, you first have to ensure that you have the FastCGI process manager ``php-fpm`` binary and Apache's FastCGI module installed (for example, on a Debian based system you have to install the ``libapache2-mod-fastcgi`` and ``php7.4-fpm`` packages).
+All configuration examples below use the PHP FastCGI process manager (PHP-FPM).
+Ensure that you have installed PHP-FPM (for example, on a Debian based system you have to install the ``php-fpm`` package).

 PHP-FPM uses so-called *pools* to handle incoming FastCGI requests.
 You can configure an arbitrary number of pools in the FPM configuration.
 In a pool